The AI-Native Company Blueprint

 The Deepest Parallel: Kernel Space vs. User Space

 The most important parallel is the kernel/user space boundary.
-In an OS, this boundary is fundamental to security: user processes cannot directly access hardware, cannot directly read other processes' memory, and cannot escalate their own privileges.
-All powerful operations go through the kernel, which validates permissions and logs the access.
+In an OS, this boundary is fundamental to security: user processes access hardware exclusively through the kernel, which validates permissions, mediates every operation, and logs the access.

 The Company Bus is this boundary for the AI-native company.
-Sessions (user space) cannot directly access credentials, cannot directly call external APIs, and cannot read data outside their trust scope.
-All powerful operations go through the Bus (kernel space), which validates the session's trust tier, checks the participant list, executes the call, and logs it.
+Sessions (user space) access credentials, external APIs, and cross-scope data exclusively through the Bus (kernel space), which validates the session's trust tier, checks the participant list, executes the call, and logs it.

 The Scheduler Parallel: From Time-Sharing to Work-Sharing